 Distribution: A temperate plant that is grown at higher altitudes in the subtropics and tropics.
 In East Africa, most wheat is grown between 1600 m and 3000 m altitude.
 The best temperature for germination is about 29°C and the minimum temperature is about 4°C. Under good conditions, seeds germinate in about 4-5 days.
-In Nepal, it grows to about 3000 m altitude.
 Most wheat is grown between latitudes 30° and 60° north and between 30° and 40° south.
 It suits hardiness zones 9-11.